Malabarba/paradox/README.md

 again.

-If you'd like to stop using Paradox, you may call `paradox-disable` and go back to using the regular `list-packages`.
+If you'd like to stop using Paradox, you may call `paradox-disable` (or just restart Emacs) and go back to using the regular `list-packages`.

 ## Current Features ##